sry19/c5007_hw/a10/README.md

 * 639209 entries in the index
 * Crawled 53 files

 Explanation: if the machine has only one core, there won't be much benefit when using multiple threads.
 Additionally, creating more threads may slow this program.
+In this test, DirectoryParser_MT with one thread seems to be faster than single-threaded DirectoryParser.
+However, I think many other reasons will affect the result and DirectoryParser_MT actually does not bring much benefit.

 ## experiment 2
 ## 3 cores